History of Indian Spices

 • Seed Types Spices: Seeds are used in their original forms to enhance the flavours of certain food items.
 Some common seeds which are used as spices are Ajwain, Anardana, Aniseed, Caraway, Celery, Celeriac, Coriander, Cumin, Indian Dill, Fennel, Fenugreek, Mustard,Poppy Seeds, etc.

-Leaves of some plants are used as a flavoring agent.
-These leaves have a distinctive flavour and when added with some other food they lend their flavour making it more tasty and delicious.
-Various leaves are used all over the world for culinary, medicinal and many other uses.
-Some of the commonly used spices which come under the leaf category are: Basil Laurel Leaves, Tejpat, Curry leaves, Peppermint Leaves, Mint Origanum, Parsley, Sage Savory, Rosemary Leaves and others.
+• Leaf Types Spices: Leaves of some plants are used as a flavouring agent that has a distinctive flavour when added to food.
+Some of the commonly used spices which come under the leaf category are Basil, Laurel Leaves, Tejpat, Curry Leaves, Peppermint Leaves, Mint, Parsley, Sage, Savory, Rosemary Leaves and others.

-Some spices constitute the bark of a plant.
-These barks are highly flavoured and impart taste to a certain food item.
-Some spices do not come under any category of seed, fruit etc but yet belong to the family of spices.
-They are also used to impart flavour and taste to the food.
+• Miscellaneous Types Spices: Some spices do not come under any category of seed, fruit, etc but yet belong to the family of spices.
 Some common miscellaneous spices are Black Pepper, Long Pepper, Chabika, Clove, Amchur, Asafoetida, Karpoor, Arrowroot, Musk Mallow and others.

 Besides these, the Indian spices are also used in Ayurvedic medicines; as preservatives and perfumes.
 It does not matter in what forms these are used as the Indian spices are sure to cast a magical spell on whoever uses them.